Pre-script: I’m reposting a series of posts from a few years back on Unit Trusts. There are four. This is the second.

 - Age: if you’re young, and you start saving – then booyah!
 Life be awesome, and you can afford to take risks and lose some money.
 And if you’re older, you’ll want to keep what you have – so fewer risks, thanks.
 Although, of course, if you only start saving when you’re about to retire, then it’s possible that you won’t be able to afford not to take risks.
 But that’s okay – because if you only get round to it then, you’re quite clearly a risk-driven individual anyway*.

 *Either that, or very foolish.
-But if you are that foolish – then it will also count in your favour.
-You’ll just take foolish risks…
+But if you are that foolish – then that may also count in your favour, as long as you also take foolish risks…

 - Wealth level: if you’re rich, you can generally afford to take more risks – but you may not want to.
 If you’re less rich, then maybe you’ll want to take more risks to get richer; or maybe you’ll just want to preserve what you have already.